Antara Biswas

-Antara Biswas (born 21 November), known professionally as Monalisa, is an Indian actress who primarily works in Bhojpuri films and Hindi television.
+Antara Biswas (born 21 November 1982), known professionally as Monalisa, is an Indian actress who primarily works in Bhojpuri films and Hindi television.
 She participated as a contestant on Bigg Boss 10 in 2016 and is best known for portraying Mohana Rathod in the supernatural drama Nazar.
 Monalisa is considered as one of the highest paid Bhojpuri actress.

 Early life

-Antara Biswas was born to a Bengali Hindu family on 21 November.
+Antara Biswas was born on 21 November 1982, to a Bengali Hindu family on 21 November.
 She adopted the stage name of Monalisa at the behest of her uncle.
 She studied at Julien Day School in Elgin Road, South Kolkata, and graduated from Ashutosh College of the University of Calcutta, earning a BA degree in Sanskrit before starting out a few years ago as a small-time TV actress and model in Odia video albums.